MicrosoftDocs/appcenter-docs/CONTRIBUTING.md

 * **DO** blog and tweet (or whatever) about your contributions, frequently!

 > [!NOTE]
-> You might notice that some of the topics aren't currently following all the guidelines specified here and on the [style guide](./styleguide/template.md) as well.
+> You might notice some of the topics aren't currently following all the guidelines specified here and on the [style guide](./styleguide/template.md) as well.
 We're working towards achieving consistency throughout the site.